Frederick Murunga Wekesah

 ABOUT Frederick Murunga Wekesah

-Frederick Murunga Wekesah is an epidemiologist and a researcher.
-He holds a PhD in Epidemiology from the University Medical Center Utrecht, Utrecht University, the Netherlands (2019); and a Master of Science degree in Medicine in Population-based Field Epidemiology from the University of the Witwatersrand, South Africa (2010).
-Frederick is also a Bernard Lown Scholar in Cardiovascular Health Program at the Harvard T.H.
+Frederick holds a PhD in Epidemiology from the University Medical Center Utrecht, Utrecht University, the Netherlands (2019), and a Master of Science degree in Medicine in Epidemiology and Biostatistics from the University of the Witwatersrand, South Africa (2010).
+He is a 2019 Bernard Lown Scholar in the Cardiovascular Health Program at Harvard T.H.
 Chan School of Public Health, Harvard University.
+He is an associate research scientist, having worked previously as a research officer and a postdoctoral research scientist.

 COMPLETED PROJECT